 When we opened Gaetano’s in 1993, we were a deli and takeout.
-Simple handmade foods counter served or brought home.
+Simple handmade foods picked up at the counter or brought home to enjoy.
 We transformed Gaetano’s into a restaurant in 1995 but the takeout roots stayed with us.
-We enjoyed takeout because it was a great way to serve a completely different market, ultimately introducing them to come into the restaurant.
+We enjoyed takeout because it was a great way to serve a completely new market, ultimately introducing them to come into the restaurant to dine.

 Starting in 2010, we started to see a shift in takeout eating habits.
 Year over year, sales grew and grew not only at Gaetano’s, but throughout the industry.
 Much of that explosion is due to families becoming busier and relying on feeding their loved ones in a more convenient way.
 Being that Italian food can travel well, we have always appreciated the growth in our takeout department.